 I take every opportunity I can to hop onto a plane and visit a far away land.
-I have a deep desire to run away – similar to a child who dreams about running away from home.
 It is common knowledge that Saudi society is conservative by tradition, and some might even claim that it is oppressive.
-I don’t necessarily support the “oppressive” perspective, but I do find relief when I travel.
+I don’t support the “oppressive” perspective, but I do find relief when I travel.
 The relief is a feeling of freedom, a freedom from judgmental attitudes and minds, from unforgiving social norms.
 Traveling provides us the opportunity to be ourselves.
-We are able to spend our days as we wish, enjoying ourselves from within the trusted comfort of a foreign community.
+We are able to spend our days as we wish, enjoying ourselves from within the comfort of an anonymous community.

 The first thing I do when I arrive at my travel destination is take a walk.
 I relish in the experience of seeing faces, and watching people move around in the clothes they chose to wear this morning.
 Colors are vibrant and human expression is exciting.
 The fact that I can see people jogging, talking, laughing, rushing to work, or even sitting on a bench revives my soul with purpose and poise.